LLMs in the Heart of Differential Testing: A Case Study on a Medical Rule Engine: Discussion and Lessons Learned

 \subsection{Mismatches $\neq$ Faults}

-In RQ3, we discussed the differential testing results in terms of rule result matches and mismatches.
-Our study revealed that \ourApproach{} serves as an effective technique for uncovering disparities within the rule engines.
-However, it is important to emphasize that \ourApproach{}'s task is limited to flagging these mismatches.
-There is a potential for false positives and negatives (e.g., data overlaps between rule versions---erroneously leading to \rulePass{}), which complicates the interpretation of the results.
-False positives might stem from the reference implementation (\dvarepp{}) not accurately reflecting the desired behavior of \guri{}.
-Therefore, determining whether these differences signify real faults in the rule engine requires manual root cause analysis by the \gls{caress} developers.
-While such false positives add work for the developers, we assume that checking whether a mismatch is a false positive will neither require much time nor effort, as a domain expert can quickly identify a false positive.
+In RQ3, we analyzed differential testing results and demonstrated that \ourApproach{} effectively uncovers disparities within rule engines.
+However, its role is limited to flagging mismatches, which may include false positives and negatives (e.g., data overlaps between rule versions leading to \rulePass{}).
+Mismatches are not inherently good or bad; their value lies in their ability to provide actionable insights.
+Useful mismatches highlight faults in rule logic or system behavior, while non-actionable mismatches, such as those caused by invalid input formats, indicate areas for improving input validation or test generation.
+While more mismatches may suggest better test coverage, they also increase the workload for manual analysis, requiring developers to discern actionable issues.
+Thus, the focus should not be on maximizing or minimizing mismatches but on generating meaningful tests that reveal actionable insights and improve system reliability.
 Over time, the reference implementation can be adapted to handle edge cases that previously led to false positives.
 Alternatively, it is worth investigating whether learned models can serve as a reference implementation, e.g., a digital twin of \guri{}~\citep{chengjie:23}.